pgRouting/pgrouting/doc/max_flow/pgr_maxFlowMinCost.rst

    | OR EMPTY SET

 .. index::
-    single: maxFlowMinCost(One to One) - Experimental on v3.0
+    single: maxFlowMinCost ; One to One - Experimental on v3.0

 One to One
 ...............................................................................